+The Environmental Assessment began in April of 2021, with completion by October of 2022.
 The proposed design will meet all current USDOT, AASHTO, and MnDOT standards for multi-lane highways.
 General details of the design include: 70 mph design speed, 12-foot lanes, 10-foot outside shoulder, 4-foot inside shoulder, rural ditch drainage (NOAA Atlas 14 - Precipitation Frequency met for design), 84-foot centerline spacing, and bituminous pavement.
 Expected unit costs are based on the most recent record of similar highway construction projects in Minnesota.